amurzeau/damc/README.md

    - Then in QJackCtl, system has 4 output channels:
      - capture_1 and capture_2 are the 2 physical channels
 	 - capture_3 and capture_4 are the 2 logical channels
-   - So to do virtual endpoint => WavePlayer => physical speakers, connect them like this:
+   - So to do virtual endpoint => DAMC => physical speakers, connect them like this:
-     - Connect capture_3 and capture_4 to WavePlayer client's inputs
+     - Connect capture_3 and capture_4 to DAMC client's inputs
-	 - Connect WavePlayer client's outputs to system's playback_1 and playback_2
+	 - Connect DAMC client's outputs to system's playback_1 and playback_2

 Here is the global configuration for this example: